GenericMappingTools/gmt/trunk/doc/rst/source/GMT_Docs.rst

 **W**, **E**, **S**, **N**).
 To change this selection, append the codes for those you want (e.g., **WSn**).
-In this example, the lower case **n** denotes to draw the axis and (major and minor) tick marks on the “northern” (top) edge of the plot.
-The upper case **WS** will annotate the “western” and “southern” axes with numerals and plot the optional axis label in addition to draw axis/tick-marks.
+In this example, the lower case **n** denotes to draw the axis and (major and minor) tick marks on the "northern" (top) edge of the plot.
+The upper case **WS** will annotate the "western" and "southern" axes with numerals and plot the optional axis label in addition to draw axis/tick-marks.
 The title, if given, will appear centered above the plot.
 Unit label or prefix may start with a leading – to suppress the space between it and the annotation.